The Lord Will

 How long should I spend visiting Philippi?

-Most guided tours allocate 1-2 hours for Philippi, allowing time for exploration, reflection, and photography.
-Private tours can be customized to spend more time.
+Most guided tours allocate 1–2 hours for Philippi, allowing time for exploration, reflection, and photography.
+Private tours can be customized.

 What is the best time to visit Philippi?